qafedev/qafe-platform/README.md

 ```
 java.util.logging.ConsoleHandler.level = INFO
 ```
-See for a complete list of log levels: http://docs.oracle.com/javase/7/docs/api/java/util/logging/Level.html.
+For a complete list of log levels: http://docs.oracle.com/javase/7/docs/api/java/util/logging/Level.html.

 ## Running QAFE Platform applications
 The WAR-file for the QAFE-platform based on GWT is found in the target-folder of the qafe-webapps project after building the platform.
 This file contains the platform and a basic Hello World application.
 A web server is necessary to run the application, as discussed in the build-section.
-Copy the file to the application-folder of your web server (i.e. the webapps-folder in Tomcat) and run the server.
+Copy the file to the application folder of your web server (i.e. the webapps-folder in Tomcat) and run the server.

 The link to the application is dependent on the port number specified in your web server and the filename of the WAR-file without the extension.
 For example, if the port number is 8080 (standard for Tomcat) and the filename is qafe-web-gwt.war, then the link would be: